UU-tracktech/tracktech/CameraProcessor/README.md

 Navigate to `Settings>Other Settings>Pylint`.

-Set up link to Pylint and test settings.
+Set up a link to Pylint and test settings.

-Select the path to pylintrc (should be at root of project).
+Select the path to pylintrc (should be at the root of the project).

 Click apply.